-When a defective tire causes an accident, the injury victims may have a personal injury claim against the manufacturer of the tire, the distributor, and/or the seller of the tire.
+When a defective tire causes an accident, you may have a personal injury claim against the manufacturer of the tire, the distributor, and/or the seller of the tire.

-The victim does not necessarily have to show who was responsible for the defect, only that the tire was defective and caused the accident.
-The injury victims and their families can file a defective tire lawsuit for damages, including
+You do not necessarily have to show who was responsible for the defect, only that the tire was defective and caused the accident.
+You can file a defective tire lawsuit for damages, including

 - medical bills,